 The region of Omo Valley of Ethiopia probably deserves a little bit of an introduction.
 I certainly didn’t know much about it and after a bit of research I knew that I couldn’t miss this opportunity.

-It’s the curiosity that bring travellers like myself to the region for the chance to witness rituals such as bull jumping and gladiatorial combat.
+It’s the curiosity that bring visitors like myself to the region for the chance to witness rituals such as bull jumping and gladiatorial combat.

-All About the People and the Tribes of Omo Valley Ethiopia
+The People And Tribes Of Omo Valley Ethiopia

-With that, I thought what better way to introduce my experiences in Ethiopia than to introduce to you all of the incredible people I met along the way.
+With that, what better way to share my experiences in Ethiopia than to introduce to you all of the incredible people I met along the way.
 It’s the new faces, friendly handshakes, and unexpected hugs that make for the best travel experiences and Omo Valley truly punctuated that.

-Note that the photos below aren’t meant to be graphic but an inside look at a hidden culture so I hope no one is offended.
+Note that the photographs below aren’t meant to be graphic but an inside look at a hidden culture so I hope no one is offended.

 Guides